Newark–World Trade Center: PATH operation

 The H&M was succeeded by Port Authority Trans-Hudson (PATH) in 1962.
 The Hudson Terminal station was replaced by the World Trade Center station in 1971 during construction of the World Trade Center.

 On April 29, 1996, three trips each weekday began running express on the Newark–World Trade Center service, cutting running time by 3 1/2 minutes.
 The express service skipped all intermediate stops and ran only in the morning toward World Trade Center.
 On October 27, 1996, express Newark–World Trade Center service was made permanent.

 When the World Trade Center station was destroyed in the September 11 attacks, which also required the closing of Exchange Place, service on the Newark–World Trade Center line had to be changed.
-On weekdays, trains ran between either Newark Penn Station and 33rd Street or Hoboken Terminal.
+On weekdays, trains ran between any pair of Newark Penn Station, 33rd Street, and Hoboken Terminal, making all local stops.
 On weekends, trains ran between Newark Penn Station and 33rd Street with Hoboken Terminal as an interim stop.
 Express service was suspended indefinitely.
 During overnight hours daily, trains ran between Newark and 33rd Street via Hoboken and was the only branch operating on PATH during those times.
 When Exchange Place reopened on June 29, 2003, service ran between Newark and that station daily around the clock.
 Service to World Trade Center was restored on November 23 when the temporary station opened.
 However, the express service was never restored.